 If your credit balance is accurate there are several ways we can refund you, depending on your payment method:

-- Budget Direct Debit – Please remember, your Direct Debit is calculated over 12 months so at points throughout the year it’s likely that your account may show a credit balance.
+- Monthly Budget Direct Debit – Please remember, your Direct Debit is calculated over 12 months so at points throughout the year it’s likely that your account may show a credit balance.
 Don’t worry.
-When we review your direct debit, your account is in credit by more than a set amount (our ‘specified credit amount’), then we’ll refund anything owing to the account your payments are made from, if based on an actual meter readings we find you’ve paid more than you needed to.
+When we review your direct debit, your account is in credit by more than a set amount (our ‘specified credit amount’), then we’ll refund anything owing to the account your payments are made from, if based on actual meter readings we find you’ve paid more than you needed to.
 All these details will be on your next bill.
-Find more information about Direct Debit

-- Direct Debit Whole Amount – The next time we receive a reading from you, if by paying the RPA you’ve built up a credit, this will be reflected in the amount requested in your next bill.
+- Direct Debit Whole Amount – The next time we receive a reading from you, if by paying the Regular Payment Amount (RPA) you’ve built up a credit, this will be reflected in the amount requested in your next bill.